budgielang/NBudgie/docs/Development.md

 ## Technical Structure

-Each line of NGLS should compile to a GLS command and arguments.
+Each line of NBudgie should compile to a Budgie command and arguments.
 Blank lines are preserved.
 Unknown lines are considered comments.